Federal Cybersecurity Software

 Supply Chain Risk Management

 Federal contractors are increasingly obligated to identify, assess and mitigate supply chain-related security threats.
 Aligning to federal government supply chain security efforts – even when not mandated – demonstrates that they can protect their government customers, as well as themselves, from threat-actors.
-Nipper can be used to automate the assessment of firewalls, switches and routers for a range of risk management frameworks and security standards, including NIST 800-53, NIST 800-171, CMMC – cutting audit times by up to 80% due to its accuracy, and identifying misconfigurations that arise from interdependent settings that other configuration auditing cannot detect.
+Nipper can be used to automate the assessment of routers, switches and firewalls for a range of risk management frameworks and security standards, including NIST SP 800-53, NIST SP 800-171, CMMC – cutting audit times by up to 80% due to its accuracy, and identifying misconfigurations that arise from interdependent settings that other configuration auditing cannot detect.

-Nipper automates the compliance assessment of 94% of NIST 800-53 network controls and 89% of the NIST 800-171 controls related to network devices.
-And for contractors that intend to voluntarily obtain CMMC certification to verify their cybersecurity standards, Nipper helps demonstrate compliance with 89% of CMMC network security practices across 9 domains.
+Nipper automates the compliance assessment with evidence based reporting for NIST SP 800-53 and NIST SP 800-171.
+And for contractors that intend to voluntarily obtain CMMC certification to verify their cybersecurity standards, Nipper helps demonstrate compliance with CMMC network security practices.